Emnavarro/emnavarro.github.io/_posts/2023-12-23-htb-writeup-knife.md

 ## Portscan

-The scan show that we have port 22 and port 80 open with an apache  web server
+The scan shows that we have port 22 and port 80 open with an apache  web server

 ```
 Starting Nmap 7.94SVN ( https://nmap.org ) at 2023-12-23 19:04 EST